Sanmeet-EWU/cscd-488-490-project-hrv-monitoring/HRV Backend/Database/README.md

 For the lambda, ensure that you use the auto connect feature, and check out the code in below files to implement.
+Code that creates the queries is within FrontAndBack Lambda, but the creation code above can be good to modify and change how you'd like (Perhaps adding an injury table ect)